SantiagoEnriqueGA/sega_learn/sega_learn/trees/README.md

     - where $S$ is the dataset, $N$ is the total number of instances, $N_L$ and $N_R$ are the number of instances in the left and right subsets, and $S_L$ and $S_R$ are the left and right subsets after the split.

+## Random Forests
+Random Forests are an ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes for classification tasks or the mean prediction for regression tasks.
+They are designed to improve the accuracy and robustness of decision trees by reducing overfitting and increasing generalization.
+The final prediction is made by aggregating the predictions from all the trees in the forest.
+- **Bootstrap Aggregating (Bagging)**: A technique used in Random Forests where multiple bootstrapped datasets are created from the original dataset.
+Each tree is trained on a different bootstrapped dataset, and the final prediction is made by aggregating the predictions from all trees.
+- **Feature Randomness**: In addition to using bootstrapped datasets, Random Forests also introduce randomness in the feature selection process.
+At each split, a random subset of features is chosen to determine the best split.
+This helps to reduce correlation between trees and improve the overall performance of the ensemble.
+- **Out-of-Bag (OOB) Error**: A method for estimating the performance of the Random Forest model without using a separate validation set.
+For each tree, the instances that were not included in the bootstrapped dataset are used to evaluate the model's performance.
+The OOB error is the average error across all trees.

 ## Gradient Boosted Trees
 Gradient Boosted Trees are an ensemble learning method that builds multiple decision trees sequentially.
 By combining the predictions of multiple weak learners (single trees), it creates a strong predictive model.